CLI

 What if I already have a project in a git repository?

-In addition to creating new projects from C3 templates, C3 also supports creating new projects from Git repositories.
-To create a new project from a Git repository, open your terminal and run:
+In addition to creating new projects from C3 templates, C3 also supports creating new projects from existing Git repositories.
+To create a new project from an existing Git repository, open your terminal and run:

 2. Develop with Wrangler CLI